Ned Rorem: 1923–1940: Childhood and youth

 Ned Miller Rorem was born in Richmond, Indiana, US on October 23, 1923.
 Born to parents of Norwegian descent, he was their second child after his sister Rosemary.
 His father Clarence Rufus Rorem was a medical economist at Earlham College whose work later inspired the Blue Cross Blue Shield Association, while his mother Gladys Miller Rorem was active in antiwar movements and the Religious Society of Friends (Quakers).
 Ned described his background as "upper middle-class, semi-bohemian but with a strong Quaker emphasis".
-He later explained that "We were Quakers of the intellectual rather than the puritanical variety"; he described himself as a "Quaker atheist" throughout his life.
+He later explained that his family was more culturally but not religiously Quaker; throughout his life he described himself as a "Quaker atheist".
 The family moved to Chicago a few months after Rorem's birth, where he attended the University of Chicago Laboratory Schools.
-Though not musicians themselves, his parents were enthusiastic about the arts, and brought their children to concerts by the pianists Josef Hofmann, Ignacy Jan Paderewski and Sergei Rachmaninoff, as well as the dance performances by Ruth Page, Mary Wigman and the Ballets Russes.
+Though not musicians themselves, his parents were enthusiastic about the arts, and brought their children to numerous concerts by the famous pianists and dancers.

 Rorem showed an early talent and interest in music, learning piano in his youth with Nuta Rothschild.
 Though he had other teachers before Rothschild, she was his first to make a lasting impression: she inaugurated his life-long enthusiasm for French music and culture, especially Impressionists such as Claude Debussy and Maurice Ravel.
 By age 12, Rorem began piano lessons with Margaret Bonds, who helped foster his interest in music composition and introduced him to both American jazz and American classical music by composers such as Charles Tomlinson Griffes and John Alden Carpenter.
-The music of Igor Stravinsky and songs of Billie Holiday were also particularly impressionable.
+The music of Igor Stravinsky and songs of Billie Holiday also left deep impressions.
 He began piano study with Belle Tannenbaum in 1938, under whom he learned and performed the first movement of Edvard Grieg's Piano Concerto.
 Throughout his youth he also studied music theory at the American Conservatory of Music with Leo Sowerby, a well known church music composer of the time.
-He graduated high school in 1940, around when he began a close friendship with the future-writer Paul Goodman, whose poems he would later set to music.
+He graduated high school in 1940, around when he began a close friendship with the future writer Paul Goodman, whose poems he would later set to music.
 Rorem also found interest in literary activities, having kept a diary since his youth.